kamula/Diabetes-Prediction/README.md

 # Diabetes-Prediction
-predict with 70% or greater accuracy which people are likely to develop diabetes
+Using Pima Indian Diabetes data, predict with 70% or greater accuracy which people are likely to develop diabetes